MZN Company — Phase-Aware Depth Review

 Market Analog Problem

-Markets already value premium domains, security companies, AI infrastructure tools, patent portfolios, product ecosystems, and research-grade IP.
-But what happens when several of these categories coexist in one solo-built stack?
-Is there a clean public market for such an integrated asset bundle?
+Markets may value premium domains, security companies, AI infrastructure tools, patent portfolios, product ecosystems, and research-grade IP.
+But what happens when several of these categories coexist in one bounded solo-formation stack?
+Is there a clean public market for such an integrated mapped asset bundle?
 If not, does the absence of a market reduce the value, or expose a recognition failure in current systems?

 PROMPT 05